Skip to content

 Cross-account isolation

-The deletion flow runs under the deleting user's context, with company isolation active.
-A user cannot trigger deletion of another user's account, even if they share a company.
+The deletion flow runs under your authenticated context, with company isolation active.
+You cannot trigger deletion of another account, even if you share a company.

-Staff can also cancel a pending deletion on the user's behalf via internal tooling; the action is captured in the audit trail attributed to the operator.
+Staff can also cancel a pending deletion on your behalf via internal tooling; the action is captured in the audit trail attributed to the operator.

 Audit trail integrity